alpaalpa/slack-webhook/README.md

 # slack_webhook

-This is a simple wrapper over the slack_sdk for sending messages into a specific slack channel.
+This is a simple python API for sending messages into a specific slack channel using incoming webhook.

 ## Prerequisite